TiKi7/TiKi7.github.io/README.md

 Version | Log
 :--- | :---
+3.5.3 | "/tk off" or "/url" will turn off media screen. it may help to fix choppy voice chat when there is no video playing.
 3.5.1 | //tk will not show video title in the chatbox 3.5.0 | ---
 3.4.0 | // <Message> to comment on the video. /on/ and /off/ to turn this On and Off.